 Read about what other tourists think of Norway, the people, the food and the various attractions this remarkable country has to offer.

 Take part in travel enthusiasts Samuel and Hildegunn Taipale’s thoughts about how they prepared for their exotic, yet highly relaxed roundtrip.

 Best friends Mora and González have been to the Olympic city of Lillehammer for work.
 During their four day visit, they also seized the opportunity to discover Norwegian nature and the nearby capital, Oslo.

-How to live like the locals in Finnmark and get a total new vision of how a holiday can be spent with the person you care about the most.
+How to live like the locals in Finnmark and get a totally new vision of how a holiday can be spent with the person you care about the most.